 StreamShark plans start at $50 per month (Lite plan).
 This plan includes about 416 GB of bandwidth, support for three simultaneous streams, and basic features.
-The $100/month Pro plan supports roughly 1 TB of bandwidth, and adds a number of other features.
-The $250/month Biz plan support more than 2.5 TB of bandwidth and additional features.
+The $100/month Pro plan supports roughly 1 TB of bandwidth and adds a number of other features.
+The $250/month Biz plan supports more than 2.5 TB of bandwidth and additional features.
 Enterprise plans are also available with custom pricing.

 Wowza Media Systems is the final streaming platform we’ll review here.
 The platform originally launched in 2007.
 Today, Wowza provides a backbone service to many different streaming companies.

 - Low-latency options